-Getting to Samahita Retreat in Koh Samui, Thailand
+Getting to Koh Samui & Samahita Retreat

 Bangkok Airways and Thai Airways fly directly to Koh Samui from Bangkok.
 They operate flights every hour daily, and you can book your flights directly online.
 The first flight out is around 6 am and last flight is around 10 pm daily.
 One-way is around 4000 THB.
 Travel time is approximately one hour from Bangkok.